-That has been a worry for many families, said Jennifer Ng’andu, health policy director for the National Council of La Raza.
+That has been a worry for many families with a mix of lawful and unlawful residents, said Jennifer Ng’andu, health policy director for the National Council of La Raza.

 People in the country illegally are not permitted to apply for subsidies available to Americans to help them pay for their premiums.
 But in many cases, they are the ones who are applying for health coverage for legal residents and U.S. citizens in their families.